-21% of delivered training hours pertain to health and technical development of workers, to whom 21% of the safety, including compulsory and non-compulsory courses (for example, Refresher course on measures to prevent the spread of Covid-19).
-Equal importance is given to the overall training was provided.
+21% of delivered training hours pertain to health and technical development of workers, to whom 21% of the overall training was provided.
 3% of the training hours is dedicated to the Leadership Programs and 2% is on social responsibility themes.